-Since working with a winemaker in Germany in the 1980’s, where I became fascinated with the beauty of grapevines and the ancient noble art of winemaking, I have been growing vines and making wine as a hobby.
-From my earlier days of experimenting with different vine varieties in the Irish climate, and trying to create palatable wine from their fruits, I began propagating vines for sale to gardeners, and I eventually decided to plant a small vineyard for the purpose of growing grapes to produce Irish wine for sale.
+Since working with a winemaker in Germany in the 1980’s, where I became fascinated with the beauty of grapevines and the ancient noble art of winemaking, I have been growing vines and making wine as a hobby in our Irish Vineyard.
+From my earlier days of experimenting with different vine varieties in the Irish climate, and trying to create palatable wine from their fruits, I began propagating vines for sale to gardeners, and I eventually decided to plant a small Irish vineyard for the purpose of growing grapes to produce Irish wine for sale.

 In 2002 we planted our vineyard, using quite a few different varieties of both wine and table/dessert grapes.
 We have whittled the dessert grapes down to a couple of varieties which grow well for us and produce the most delicious grapes.
 We have also whittled down the wine varieties to a few which work well for us and produce consistently good wine.